Changing the way we think about

 Meet Dr. Malissa Clark

 Dr. Malissa Clark is a Professor and Head of the Department of Psychology at the University of Georgia, where she also directs the Healthy Work Lab.
 A leading expert on workaholism, overwork, burnout, and employee well-being, she has been on faculty since 2013 and earned her Ph.D. in Industrial-Organizational Psychology from Wayne State University.
 Her award-winning research—funded by NIOSH and SIOP—has been featured in Time, The New York Times, The Atlantic, and U.S. News & World Report.
-In 2023, she was named a Fellow of SIOP and selected for the 2024 Thinkers 50 Radar list, highlighting rising global voices shaping management thinking.
-Her first book, Never Not Working: Why the Always-On Culture Is Bad for Business—and How to Fix It (Feb 2024), has been recognized as one of the top leadership books of the year by People Management, Management Today, and the Next Big Idea Club.
+She was selected for the 2024 Thinkers 50 Radar list, which identifies rising global voices shaping management thinking, and a finalist for the 2025 Thinkers50 Radar Award.
+Her book Never Not Working: Why the Always-On Culture Is Bad for Business—and How to Fix It has been recognized as a top management book by People Management, Management Today, Porchlight Books, and the Next Big Idea Club.
 Through her speaking, research, and consulting, Dr. Clark continues to bridge science and practice—helping organizations build healthier, more sustainable workplaces.